-1. In October 2000, the Economic Services Administration (ESA) began the first set of contracts with community organizations providing after-school, evening, and weekend programs for middle school children whose parents were working or in training with the goal of reducing the number of teen parents.

-- 1. Categorical eligibility for Food Stamps was expanded to include households that lost eligibility for TANF due to excess earnings (for 24 months after grant termination) and households that received Diversion Cash Assistance (month of receipt and following 3 months).
-For these cases, categorical eligibility meant that the household was exempt from the Food Stamp gross income test (130% of Federal Poverty Level) and Food Stamp resource standards. - 2.
-Eligibility for Additional Requirements Emergent Needs (TANF, SFA and RCA) was restricted to: - a. require that family must be eligible for ongoing grant; - b. cap benefits at \$1,500; and - c. limit eligibility to once every 12 months.

-These policy changes were implemented to control AREN program expenditures.

-- 1. In July 2000 the Department began using TANF funds for children living with legal guardians (GA-H program) to comply with proviso in 1999 budget bill.
-GA-H program was folded into the TANF program and ceased to exist as a separate program. - 2.
-Effective July 14, aliens who were Permanently Residing (in the USA) Under Color of Law (PRUCOL) were eliqible for the State-funded food assistance program (FAP).

-- 1. Employment and training requirements were increased for Food Stamp recipients who were able-bodied adults without dependents (ABAWD).
-Enhanced tracking mechanisms were implemented to better monitor each of these clients' job search progress. - 2.
-Changes in federal law were implemented to ensure asylees receive refugee cash aid and medical assistance for up to eight months from the date their application for asylum is granted.
+Month/Year Description October 2000 Categorical eligibility for Food Stamps was expanded to include households that lost eligibility for TANF due to excess earnings (for 24 months after grant termination) and households that received Diversion Cash Assistance (month of receipt and following 3 months).
+For these cases, categorical eligibility meant that the household was exempt from the Food Stamp gross income test (130% of Federal Poverty Level) and Food Stamp resource standards.
+Eligibility for Additional Requirements - Emergent Needs (TANF, SFA and RCA) was restricted to: require that family must be eligible for ongoing grant; cap benefits at \$1,500; and limit eligibility to once every 12 months.
+3. These policy changes were implemented to control AREN program expenditures.
+July 2000 In July 2000 the Department began using TANF funds for children living with legal guardians (GA-H program) to comply with proviso in 1999 budget bill.
+GA- H program was folded into the TANF program and ceased to exist as a separate program.
+Effective July 14, aliens who were Permanently Residing (in the USA) Under Color of Law (PRUCOL) were eligible for the State-funded food assistance program (FAP).
+June 2000 Employment and training requirements were increased for Food Stamp recipients who were able-bodied adults without dependents (ABAWD).
+Enhanced tracking mechanisms were implemented to better monitor each of these clients' job search progress.
+2. Changes in federal law were implemented to ensure asylees receive refugee cash aid and medical assistance for up to eight months from the date their application for asylum is granted.
 (Formerly, the eight months of aid were reduced by months of pending asylee status.)

-1. On May 1, 2000 the Family Medical Project initiative began to reinstate clients who lost benefits when their cash grant ended, between August 1, 1997 and August 31, 1999.
+May 2000 On May 1, 2000 the Family Medical Project initiative began to reinstate clients who lost benefits when their cash grant ended, between August 1, 1997 and August 31, 1999.
 The Centralized Medical Unit in Seattle was operational.
 2. Electronic Funds Transfer (EFT) was implemented statewide.
 Clients who had a bank account now had the option of having their monthly cash assistance benefits deposited directly into their account.
+April 2000 Virtual Integrated Employability Worksheet (VIEW) was created and implemented.
+VIEW was a TANF screening and evaluation system for WorkFirst case managers to use to identify and document WorkFirst clients' barriers to employment and to make appropriate referrals for services.